Bewl Bridge Rowing Club: History

 The plans for rowing on the reservoir were announced in November 1975 by the Greater London and South East Regional Sports Council, following the construction of the reservoir by the Southern Water authority.

 The club was founded in 1977 and the boathouse is situated on the Northern side of the Bewl Water reservoir.
 Out of the 770 acres of open water, 660 was set aside for water sports of which one section was rowing.

-The club's first significant success was the that of Andrew Rudkin reaching the Double Sculls Challenge Cup final at the 1979 Henley Royal Regatta.
+The club's first significant success was that of Andrew Rudkin reaching the Double Sculls Challenge Cup final at the 1979 Henley Royal Regatta.

 In recent years the club has had success at the 2021 British Rowing Junior Championships and 2023 British Rowing Junior Championships, which included winning three gold medals.